 Dr. Barnes interests include wildlife management, tree farming, aquaculture, and fly fishing.
 He enjoys cooking gourmet wildlife cuisine for his family and friends.

-He has been happily married to wife, Terri for over 35 years.
-They have 3 sons with whom Dr. Barnes shares his interests in outdoor activities, golf and music.
+Dr. Barnes has three sons with whom he shares his interests in outdoor activities, golf and music.
 He attends First United Methodist Church, where he serves on the Administrative Board.